 Scheduling Requirements: Most Hunterdon Central students take a full 40 credit schedule.
 Every Hunterdon Central student should be scheduled for a minimum of 30 credits per year.

 Hunterdon Central offers a web-based Student Information System called Aspen that makes student information accessible 24 hours a day, 7 days a week.
 Students and parents use the system for online class scheduling, to view transcripts, current schedules, grades in progress and final grades, and the status of graduation requirements.
 Access to Aspen is private and password protected; a unique, confidential login name and password have been assigned to each student.
 Parents/guardians may also create an account on Aspen's Family Portal.
-Information is available here, or from the Homepage click “Quicklinks,” then “Aspen.”
+Information is available on the Aspen Information Webpage, or, from the Homepage click “Quicklinks,” then “Aspen.”

 The Program of Studies Guide contains information that will enable students and parents to make wise course selections and to plan an academic schedule for the four years of high school.
 This guide includes the following information: